 How to Lock a BitLocker Drive in Windows 11

-While BitLocker often unlocks automatically for your operating system drive (usually C:), you might want to manually lock removable drives or even re-lock your system drive for added security after a reboot.
+While your main Windows drive (usually C:) often unlocks automatically, you might want to manually lock removable drives or even your system drive after shutting down for an extra safeguard.

 To lock a BitLocker drive, open Windows Terminal as an administrator, select PowerShell, and type `Lock-BitLocker -MountPoint “drive letter”: -ForceDismount`.
 Alternatively, use `manage-bde -lock “drive letter”: -ForceDismount` in Command Prompt or PowerShell.
 This requires the drive letter you wish to secure.